aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/time-recurrence-configuration/weekday-collection/_index.md

 ### Q: Can I use Aspose.Tasks for .NET with other programming languages?
 A: Aspose.Tasks primarily supports .NET languages, but it also offers versions for Java.
 ### Q: Is there a free trial available for Aspose.Tasks for .NET?
-A: Yes, you can download a free trial from the official [Aspose.Tasks releases page](https://releases.aspose.com/).
+A: Yes, you can download a free trial from the [Aspose.Tasks releases page](https://releases.aspose.com/).
 ### Q: How can I get support for Aspose.Tasks for .NET?
 A: Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community support or consider purchasing a support plan.
 ### Q: Where can I find comprehensive documentation for Aspose.Tasks for .NET?
-A: Refer to the official [Aspose.Tasks for .NET documentation](https://reference.aspose.com/tasks/net/) for detailed information.
+A: Refer to the [Aspose.Tasks for .NET documentation](https://reference.aspose.com/tasks/net/) for detailed information.
 ### Q: How do I obtain a temporary license for Aspose.Tasks for .NET?
 A: You can acquire a temporary license from the [temporary license page](https://purchase.aspose.com/temporary-license/).